 Sometimes, the use of pattern is so masterfully integrated into an interior space that we may take its effect for granted; however, its absence can be undeniably felt in a generic hotel room of plain walls and bed linen.

-Audrey and I were recently at the Charlotte Street Hotel designed by Kit Kemp - where pattern, texture and colour reign supreme.
+We were recently at the Charlotte Street Hotel designed by Kit Kemp - where pattern, texture and colour reign supreme.
 Abstract paintings, meticulous botanical diagrams and playful cushion prints are only a few of the patterns you can spot in the reading room.
 Patterns, and the way they relate to each other help to define personality and create narrative.

 ‘Bold’ is subjective